 - Allowing for massive contributions compared to the Coverdell (80k in one year compared to 2k)

 - No income limitations on donors opening up accounts

 - Flexible options in making changes to beneficiaries

 Other than that, they are terrible!
-The reason being is that you have no control over the investments, you don’t know what fees you’re paying, and thereby let the financial industry play with your money unchecked, which they love.
+The reason being is that you have no control over the investments and you don’t know what fees you’re paying.
+Thereby you are letting the financial industry play with your money unchecked, which they love.